opencodenitr/project-apollo/README.md

  4. **Push** your work back up to your fork
  5. Submit a **Pull request** so that we can review your changes

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+NOTE 1: Be sure to merge the latest from "upstream" before making a pull request!

-`Contributions for Hacktoberfest 2020 are welcome 🎉🎉`
+NOTE 2: Please abide by the [Code of Conduct](https://github.com/007vedant/project-apollo/blob/master/CODE_OF_CONDUCT.md).